 This person has repeatedly spread lies about me back in 2010.

-You may remember I was doing my freedom concert tours, raising a lot of money, millions of dollars for the Freedom Alliance, and a charity that supports our veterans and scholarships for the children of slain and severely injured soldiers.
+You may remember I was doing my Freedom Concert tours, raising a lot of money, millions of dollars for the Freedom Alliance and a charity that supports our veterans and scholarships for the children of slain and severely injured soldiers.

 I have donated, I just checked in with my accountant who did the math, well over a million dollars, most of it, to this particular charity, but other military charities in my life.

-And, you know, this person was went out an allegation saying that I was misappropriating funds to pay for planes and hotels and for myself.
+And, you know, this person went out an allegation saying that I was misappropriating funds to pay for planes and hotels and for myself.

-Not one plane, not one hotel room, not one meal was ever paid for by this group, and they they refuted it themselves.
+Not one plane, not one hotel room, not one meal was ever paid for by this group, and they refuted it themselves.

 No apology, no correction after these slanderous accusations are made.